-Michelle Lee set to remain as Director of the US Patent and Trademark Office under the Trump administration 19 Jan 17
+Michelle Lee set to remain as Director of the USPTO under the Trump administration 19 Jan 17

 Well-placed sources have told IAM that the USPTO could announce as early as today that Michelle Lee will continue as the agency's director under the Trump administration when the new President takes office following his inauguration tomorrow.
 If confirmed, the reappointment would not be subject to approval from the Senate.